jtgraham38/JGWordPressKit/README.md

 - **Easy Integration:** Simplifies the process of adding filters and actions.
 - **Flexible Configuration:** Easily set plugin prefixes, base directories, and URLs.
 - **Extensible:** Allows for easy registration and initialization of new features.
+- **Key-Based Feature Sharing:** Features can access other features using string keys for seamless communication.
+- **Streamlined Uninstall:** Automatic cleanup through feature-specific uninstall methods.
+- **Prefix Utilities:** Built-in methods for consistent prefixing of strings, options, and settings.
+- **Configuration Management:** Single source of truth for plugin configuration with easy access across all features.

 ## Directory Structure